paraclean023-coder/ParaCLEAN/README.md

 # Embedding model (choices: labse, sonar if downloaded)
 model: "labse"
-model_path: null   # optional, if you want to point to a local model path
+model_path: null   # optional, if you want to point to a local model path.

 # Filtering thresholds
 alignment_score: 0.75